Your search did not match any results.

 Authorization is dependent on successful authentication, since controlling access to specific resources depends upon establishing an entity or individual's identity.
 All Oracle authorization decisions for granting, approval, and review of access are based on the following principles:

-Oracle enforces strong password policies for the Oracle network, operating system, and database accounts to reduce the chances of intruders gaining access to systems or environments through exploitation of user accounts and associated passwords.
-When Oracle compliance organizations determine that a password is not in compliance with strong password standards, they work with the applicable employee and line of business to bring the password into compliance with the standards.
+The use of passwords is addressed in the Oracle Password Policy.
+Oracle enforces strong password policies (including length and complexity requirements) for the Oracle network, operating system, email, database and other accounts to reduce the chances of intruders gaining access to systems or environments through exploitation of user accounts and associated passwords.
+System-generated and assigned passwords are required to be changed immediately on receipt.

 Oracle regularly reviews network and operating system accounts with regard to the appropriate employee access levels.
 In the event of employee terminations, deaths, or resignations, Oracle takes appropriate actions to promptly terminate network, telephony, and physical access.